 SKILLMAN, NJ (Sept.
-10) -- Roger Crawford, alumnus of the Loyola Marymount University Class of 1982, has received the highest honor bestowed by the Intercollegiate Tennis Association as he was presented with the 2013 ITA Achievement Award on Friday, Sept.
-6, at the ITHF Board of Directors Meeting at the Grand Hyatt Hotel in New York.
-The ceremony was hosted by the International Tennis Hall of Fame (ITHF) and presented by Rolex Watch U.S.A.
+11) -- Lynn Tilton, alumna of the Yale University Class of 1981, has received the highest honor bestowed by the Intercollegiate Tennis Association as she was presented with the 2014 ITA Achievement Award on Friday, Sept.
+5, at the ITHF Board of Directors Meeting at the Grand Hyatt Hotel in New York.
+The ceremony was hosted by the International Tennis Hall of Fame (ITHF) and presented by Rolex Watch, U.S.A.

-Stan Smith, President of the ITHF, presented the award along with David A Benjamin, ITA Executive Director, and Stewart Wicht, President and CEO of Rolex Watch U.S.A., who presented a distinctive engraved Rolex timepiece to Crawford.
-In addition to this special gift, Roger and his wife were invited to watch a session of the 2013 U.S. Open from the President's Box, courtesy of the USTA.
-Crawford was also recognized during the ITHF's Legends Ball on Friday evening.
-The Loyola Marymount University varsity tennis program will also receive a $1,000 donation from the ITA in Crawford's honor.
+Stan Smith, President of the ITHF, presented the award along with David A Benjamin, ITA Executive Director, and Stewart Wicht, President and CEO of Rolex Watch U.S.A., who presented a distinctive, personally engraved, Rolex timepiece to Tilton.
+In addition to this special gift, Tilton and her guest were invited to watch a session of the 2014 U.S. Open from the President’s Box, courtesy of the USTA.
+Tilton was also recognized during the ITHF’s Legends Ball on Friday evening.
+The Yale University women’s varsity tennis program receives a $1,000 donation from the ITA in Tilton’s honor.

 2012 General Ann E. Dunwoody -- State University of New York at Cortland, 1975

 2011 Jon D. Erickson -- University of Michigan, 1959

 2010 Robert A Swift -- Haverford College, 1968